Yourtown Prize Home Listings 2026: Current Available Houses & How to Enter

 Current Yourtown Listings and How to Enter in 2026

 The 2026 Yourtown prize home draw is the primary active listing right now, with the Gold Coast property as the major prize.
 Tickets are available online through the Yourtown website, and Australian residents aged 18 and over are eligible to enter.
-You can also purchase by post if you prefer the old-school approach.
+You can also purchase by post if you prefer the traditional approach.

 Yourtown typically runs one major prize home draw per year, occasionally supplemented by smaller supporting draws.
 If the 2026 draw follows previous years, there'll be a range of ticket packages at different price points — single tickets through to bulk bundles that reduce your per-ticket cost.
 Buying in bulk doesn't change your individual ticket odds, but it does increase your total number of entries proportionally.